fncbook/fnc/chapter4/newton.md

 ## Convergence

-The graphs of {numref}`Demo %s <demo-newton-line>` suggest why the Newton iteration may converge to a root: any differentiable function looks more and more like its tangent line as we zoom in to the point of tangency.
+The graphs of @demo-newton-line suggest why the Newton iteration may converge to a root: any differentiable function looks more and more like its tangent line as we zoom in to the point of tangency.
 Yet it is far from clear that it *must* converge, or at what rate it will do so.
 The matter of the convergence rate is fairly straightforward to resolve.
 Define the error sequence

 ```{math}
 :label: errorseq